actuator-finance/Actuator-Docs/docs/faq.md

 ### Why would one set the maturity day of minted HEX maturity tokens to a date greater than the end stake day of the underlying stake?
 if there is no liquid trading pool for that given token's maturity, users can choose a later day that matches a maturity with a more liquid pool.
 ### When minting tokens whose maturity day is after the underlying stake's end day, why is the mintable HTT amount less than my total principal + accrued rewards?
-The further away the maturity day is from the stake end day, The mintable amount decreases to account for the potential late end stake penalty enforced by the Hex protocol.
-The reason is due to the fact that Hex protocol begin penalizes stakes that fail to end stake starting 2 weeks after end day.
+The further away the maturity day is from the stake end day, The mintable amount decreases to account for the potential late end stake penalty enforced by the HEX protocol.
+The reason is due to the fact that HEX protocol begin penalizes stakes that fail to end stake starting 2 weeks after end day.
 While Actuator stakers can easily avoid this by timely ending their stake (like any other HEX stake or HSI), the Actuator system must assume worst case scenario that the original stake creator will fail to end stake and thus result in maximum penalties leading up to the maturity day of the minted tokens.
 This ensures all minted HEX tokens for a given maturity will be redeemable 1:1 for HEX at maturity.
 ### How is Actuator related to Hedron?
-In the same way a HSI is a wrapper around a Hex stake with added functionality, a Actuator stake is a wrapper around a HSI with added functionality
+In the same way a HSI is a wrapper around a HEX stake with added functionality, a Actuator stake is a wrapper around a HSI with added functionality
 ### How many HEX maturity tokens (HTTs) can I extract from my stake?
 Only your initially staked HEX + accrued HEX rewards.
 This ensures the quantity minted is never greater than the amount of HEX guaranteed to be available at end stake.
 ### What additional features do Actuator stakes provide over HSIs